-Nuclear densometer use shall comply with CSS: Part 1 clause 29.5.1 - Compaction testing.
+Nuclear densometer use shall comply with CSS: Part 1 clause 32.5.1 - Compaction Tests.
 The dry density shall be determined in accordance with NZS 4402.4.1.3 "New Zealand vibrating hammer compaction test".
 The maximum dry density shall be determined in accordance with NZS 4402.4.1.1 "New Zealand Standard Compaction test".

-The Density Index shall be determined in accordance with AS 1289.5.6.1 "Soil compaction and density tests - Compaction control test - Density index method for a cohesionless material".
+8.6.1 Pipe Installation on Hillsides